All I Need Is a Miracle: Music video

 The music video for "Silent Running (On Dangerous Ground)" ends with footage of Mike + The Mechanics performing the song at a restaurant, and segues into the video for "Miracle".
 In the video, "All I Need is a Miracle" is the final song in the band's fictional set, so Mike + The Mechanics' tour manager, Roy (played by Roy Kinnear), attempts to settle up with the restaurant owner (played by Victor Spinetti) for the agreed sum of £250.
 However, the owner points out that due to the gig being arranged at the last minute, the restaurant is more than half empty, and refuses to pay.
 Moreover, he threatens to hold all the band's equipment (and "the guitarist's right arm", in the early airings) as collateral until he is paid £500.

 The bulk of the video then alternates between the band's performance (with Paul Carrack acting as the bassist) and Roy's adventures in trying to acquire the necessary £500.
-Roy conflicts get worse when a Chinese hoodlum swipes his money while riding a bike.
+Roy's conflicts get worse when a Chinese hoodlum swipes his money while riding a bike.
 Roy runs after the thief and follows him to the basement of a restaurant in Chinatown where his money is being gambled away.
 There he attempts to gamble his money back by playing mah-jong.
 However, as he is winning, the thief and his cronies kick him out of the building.
 As he sits in despair, he is consoled by a stray dog, which is soon whisked away by its owner.
 His luck changes when the grateful Rolls-Royce-driving owner hands him a large amount of money for "finding" the dog.
 Roy returns to the restaurant, pays the owner the £500, and gives the change to Rutherford, telling him to split it amongst the band.
 The blissfully unaware Rutherford quips the video's punch line, "That's an easy way to make a living."